-Beachcare groups are involved in caring for beaches around the region.
-They are partnerships between the local community, iwi, district councils and Waikato Regional Council, working together to protect and restore our precious beaches.
-There are currently community Beachcare groups working at 24 beaches on the east and west coasts of the Waikato region.
+Coastcare groups are involved in caring for beaches around the region.
+They are partnerships between the local community, iwi, district councils and Waikato Regional Council, working together to protect and restore our precious coasts.
+There are currently community Coastcare groups working at 24 beaches on the east and west coasts of the Waikato region.

-Check out our map to see where Beachcare groups in the Waikato region are located
+Check out our map to see where Coastcare groups in the Waikato region are located.

 Many of us love spending time at the beach.
 During summer many of our region's coastal towns and beaches become crowded with visitors and holiday-makers.
 Unfortunately, as our beaches become more popular and coastal development increases, the natural character of many of our region's beaches degrades.

-Waikato Regional Council and district councils have been providing administrative support and other resources including plants, signage, technical advice and building materials to Beachcare groups since 1993.
+Since that time, we’ve been working with district councils to provide administrative support and other resources – including plants, signage, technical advice and building materials – to Coastcare groups.

 The focus of these community groups has evolved over time to include coastal wetlands, which is why it is now called Waikato Coastcare | Tiaki Takutai.